 How do we hear different sounds?

 From a mechanical point of view, this is what happens.
-The sounds that we hear come from various vibrating, that is, moving forward, objects.
+The sounds that we hear come from various vibrating, that is, moving objects.

 This vibration causes the surrounding air molecules to move, which causes the molecules next to them to move.